St. Mary's University School of Law, J.D., 1995

 Annette A. Idalski practices exclusively in the areas of labor and employment litigation and counseling, and is the Chair of the firm’s Employment and Labor Group in Atlanta.

+She has successfully defended numerous employers nationwide against multi-plaintiff and single plaintiff lawsuits involving independent contractor status, wage and hour compliance, alleged discrimination involving sex, race, age and disabilities, sexual harassment, restrictive covenants, whistleblower actions, and traditional labor matters.
 Ms. Idalski has obtained hundreds of successful outcomes for her clients including rulings and verdicts via summary judgment motions, arbitrations, and trials.
-She has handled highly sensitive and confidential sexual harassment investigations and has successfully counseled and defended these claims through arbitration and trial in federal and state courts throughout the United States including Georgia, Florida, Kentucky, New York and California.
+She has handled highly sensitive and confidential sexual harassment investigations and has successfully counseled and defended these claims through arbitration and trial in federal and state courts throughout the United States.

 The firm’s clients rely on Ms. Idalski for employment counseling on a daily basis.
 Known for her “no non-sense” and preventative advice, she provides guidance on employee issues arising out of or concerning wage and hour compliance, complex leaves of absence, hiring and firing, mergers and acquisitions, and collective bargaining matters.
 She conducts legal compliance audits of clients’ human resources functions and prepares employee policies, employee handbooks and employment agreements.
 Ms. Idalski has conducted hundreds of training courses and seminars on prevention of employment litigation covering every subject matter.

 - Hill v.
-Lanier Parking Meter Services, LLC, No. 3:09-CV-627-H, 2010 WL 3944725 (W.D.
+Lanier Parking Meter Servs., LLC, No. 3:09-CV-627-H, 2010 WL 3944725 (W.D.
 Ky.
 Oct.
 6, 2010), reconsideration denied, 2010 WL 5209346 (W.D.
 Ky.
 Dec.
 15, 2010), aff’d, No. 11-5071 (6th Cir.
 Apr.
 6, 2012), en banc rehearing denied (6th Cir.
 Aug.
-9, 2012) (Obtained summary judgment on all claims for parking company in lawsuit involving allegations of sexual harassment and retaliation under the Kentucky Civil Rights Act and the Kentucky whistleblower statute).
+9, 2012) (obtaining summary judgment on all claims for parking company in lawsuit involving allegations of sexual harassment and retaliation under the Kentucky Civil Rights Act and the Kentucky whistleblower statute).

 - Anthony Mugno v.
-Societe Internationale de Telecommunications Aeronautiques, Ltd., et al., No. 05-cv-2037 (DRH) (ARL), 2007 U.S. Dist.
+Societe Internationale de Telecommunications Aeronautiques, Ltd., et al., No. 05-cv-2037, 2007 U.S. Dist.
 LEXIS 6570 (E.D.N.Y.
 Jan.
-30, 2007) (Obtained complete dismissal of claims under the Family and Medical Leave Act and ERISA).
+30, 2007) (obtained complete dismissal of claims under the Family and Medical Leave Act and ERISA).

 - Cogburn Healthcare Ctr, Inc. v.
 NLRB, 437 F.3d 1266 (D.C.
 Cir.
-2006) (Successfully argued before the U.S. Court of Appeals for the District of Columbia Circuit that Gissel Bargaining Order should be reversed).
+2006) (successfully argued before the U.S. Court of Appeals for the District of Columbia Circuit that Gissel Bargaining Order should be reversed).

 - Seward v.
 Alexander Properties Group, No. 1:05-CV-601-SEB-JPG, 2005 U.S. Dist.
 LEXIS 31150 (S.D.
 Ind.
 Nov.
-21, 2005) (Obtained complete dismissal of pregnancy discrimination case for property management company at pre-answer stage based on lack of personal jurisdiction).
+21, 2005) (obtained complete dismissal of pregnancy discrimination case for property management company at pre-answer stage based on lack of personal jurisdiction).

-- Obtained summary judgment for pharmaceutical company in multi-plaintiff litigation involving allegations of Title VII national origin discrimination, harassment and retaliation in United States District Court, Western District of Michigan.
+- Obtained summary judgment for pharmaceutical company in multi-plaintiff litigation involving allegations of Title VII national origin discrimination, harassment, and retaliation in United States District Court, Western District of Michigan.

-- Obtained dismissal of class action complaint filed in the Superior Court of Fulton County, Georgia at pre-Answer stage for property management company.
+- Obtained dismissal of class action complaint against property management company at pre-answer stage in Superior Court of Fulton County, Georgia.

 - Obtained arbitration award for Minnesota employer against its former employee alleging sexual assault and related torts in Broward County, Florida Circuit Court.